luschnat-ziegler/php-hire-test/README.md

 2. Create a new branch and name it with your GitHub username
 3. When you're done, create a pull request

+*If you don't want to create a pull request, send us a zip file with your local git repository*

 **Commit everything to the repository we need to test your code!**

 # License